scvalex/ltc/reference/README.md

 checksums for its version of the file, and checks if any blocks match with what the local sent; it tells the local what pieces it's missing;
 the local then sends the missing pieces over.

+### Diff O(ND) Algorithm \cite{Myers86ano(nd)}

+Diffing is related to the Longest Common Subsequence problem.
+The general idea is to find the LCS of two strings, then work backwards, and compute the edit script.

+Interestingly, the way the algorithms above are explained is different from the standard LCS dynamic programming solution.
+The define the edit graph of two strings in the obvious way with edges going to the nodes underneath, to the right, and on the diagonal.
+They then define a D-path of length `k` as a path through the edit-graph that has exactly `k` non-diagonal edges.
+Their algorithms then work by computing D-paths of increasing lengths.